 2017 Carnegie Public Planning Process

-Below is a list of the timetable of public input activities that have occurred thus far in the Master Plan development.
+Below is a timetable of public input activities that occurred as part of the Master Planning Process.

 Thursday, April 27, 2017 - 1:30-3:00 p.m. - First public meeting and mini-tour of the Carnegie Building.